-A 501c3 refers to an IRS statute that when designated to an agency, enables their donors to tax deduct their contributions and also allows nonprofits to so state when applying for grants.
-Grants To You is a designated nonprofit under 501c3 using the name The Lifespan Foundation.
+A 501c3 refers to an IRS statute designation that enables donors to use a tax deduction for their contributions and also allows nonprofits to so state when applying for grants.
+Grants To You is a designated nonprofit under 501c3 using the name "The Lifespan Foundation".

 The GTU website has 2 sections, one called How to Operate a Chapter and the other called Chapter Tools.
 In addition, the online class contains a list of handouts that can be downloaded.
 Finally, all new chapters will receive a greeting letter along with a detailed instruction on how to form and operate a chapter and run classes.

 No. We have had great success with and without computers.
 What is most important is that our student volunteers know where to go on the internet and how best to utilize some key grant sites.
 That can be taught with overheads, with workbooks and/or by using a computer.
 Further, one computer that can transmit its image onto a large screen works quite well.

 Once GTU receives your paperwork, we can establish your chapter home page almost instantly.
 The challenge for the chapter is to obtain a Program Coordinator, a teacher(s) and a place.
 The next step is to let the community know what you are doing and when and how to register and then you're in business.

 No. Grants To You is a registered trademark.
 Anyone who uses that mark and its related processes and materials is asked to pay a small license fee as noted elsewhere.
 Chapters sign a Licensing Agreement which sets out the terms of the relationship between National GTU and its chapters.
 Chapters will also establish a local checking account that will utilize the national The Lifespan Foundation dba Grants To You FEIN number.